Single charge transport in a fully superconducting SQUISET locally tuned by self-inductance effects

 A prototypical device is depicted in Figure \ref{fgr:Figure1}.
 A superconducting island is connected to the source and drain electrodes via tunnel junctions.
-Each source and drain consist of a superconducting nanowire embedded in a superconducting loop.
+Both source and drain consist of a superconducting nanowire embedded in a superconducting loop.
 Each ring has two contact pads for the injection of the source-drain current and the currents for the independent control of the fluxes.
 The entire structure is realized via three-angle-deposition ($42^\circ$/$20^\circ$/$0^\circ$) of aluminum (\SI{15}{\nano\metre}/\SI{20}{\nano\metre}/\SI{100}{\nano\metre}) through a suspended mask on a Si/SiO2 (\SI{300}{\nano\metre} thick oxide) substrate (see Figure \ref{fgr:Figure1}a).
 The polymeric mask has been obtained via electron beam lithography, whereas thin films deposition has been performed via electron beam evaporation.
 Tunnel junctions were created between the first and the second deposition step by oxygen exposure (\SI{5e-2}{\milli\bar} for \SI{5}{\minute}).
 One of the tunnel junction across the nanowire and the island is visible in the inset of Figure \ref{fgr:Figure1}a.
 The device configuration defines three main current path $I_{S}$, $I_{D}$ and $I_{SD}$.
-The first two act as control currents flowing along the source and drain coils while the last is the effective current flowing through the Coulombic island (Figure \ref{fgr:Figure1}b).
+The first two act as control currents flowing along parts of the source and drain loops, while the last is the effective current flowing through the Coulombic island (Figure \ref{fgr:Figure1}b).
 The entire chip is pierced by an uniform magnetic field, $B$, generated by an external magnet inducing a flux $\Phi_B=A*B$ in both the identical loops of area $A$.
-The combined effect of $B$ and the local currents gives rise to two magnetic fluxes at the source ad drain loops, $\Phi_S = \Phi_B + M_S*I_S+m_S*I_D$ and $\Phi_D = \Phi_B + M_D*I_S+m_D*I_D$ , respectively. $M_S$ and $M_D$ are the mutual inductances between each coil and the respective loop while $m_S$ and $m_D$ are the mutual inductances between each coil and the opposite loop.
+The combined effect of $B$ and the local currents gives rise to two magnetic fluxes at the source ad drain loops, $\Phi_S = \Phi_B + M_S*I_S+m_S*I_D$ and $\Phi_D = \Phi_B + M_D*I_S+m_D*I_D$ , respectively. $M_S$ and $M_D$ are the self-inductances while $m_S$ and $m_D$ are the mutual inductances between opposite loop.
 The electrodes are biased via an external voltage source ($V_{SD}$), and the island is exposed to a control electric field via a capacitively-coupled gate that induces $n_G=C_GV_G/e$ quantized charges, being $C_G$ the gate-island capacitance, $V_G$ the gate voltage and $e$ the electron charge.
+This device architecture is designed to act essentially as a fully superconducting single electron transistor\cite{Nakamura1995,Nakamura1996} with two identical tunnel junctions (total series resistance $R_T\approx$\SI{1.75}{\mega\ohm}).
+In the absence of a magnetic field, this is confirmed by the differential conductance stability diagram in Figure \ref{fgr:Figure1}c clearly showing the effect of the charging energy, evaluated to be $E_C=$\SI{75}{\micro\electronvolt} from the Coulomb diamonds and confirmed by the Josephson-quasiparticle peaks (JQPs)\cite{Nakamura1996,Korotkov1996,Fulton1989,Brink1991,Averin1992}.
+In particular, dark and sharp JQPs conductance peaks clearly visible in the blocked region of Figures \ref{fgr:Figure1}c and \ref{fgr:Figure1}d result to be unaffected by the small magnetic field applied since they depend on the island superconducting gap $\Delta_I$ and $E_C$ only.
+Therefore, from the JQPs we have estimated $\Delta_I\approx$\SI{216}{\micro\electronvolt}.
+When the SQUISET is uniformly pierced by $B$, the condition $\Phi_S=\Phi_D=\Phi_B=\Phi_0/2$ can be reached, as show in Figure \ref{fgr:Figure1}d, and the superconducting gaps of the the two nanowires are reduced to their minimum via quantum interference.
+This effect can be appreciated by the reduction of the voltage threshold separating the conducting region, where the transport is dominated by quasiparticles tunneling and not JQP cycles, respect the blocked one ($V_1 = 2\Delta_{I}+\Delta_{S,0}+\Delta_{D,0}$ in Figure \ref{fgr:Figure1}c and $V_2= 2\Delta_{I}+\Delta_{S,1/2}+\Delta_{D,1/2}$ in Figure \ref{fgr:Figure1}d).
+It's worth mentioning here that $V_1$ and $V_2$ have been selected as reference thresholds, for which the independence by the charging energy $E_C$ is guaranteed by their position respect the coulomb diamonds.
+From there, the zero magnetic field and the $\Phi_0/2$ superconducting gaps of the electrodes have been deduced ($\Delta_{S,0}=\Delta_{D,0}\approx$\SI{235}{\micro\electronvolt} and $\Delta_{S,1/2}=\Delta_{D,1/2}\approx$\SI{84}{\micro\electronvolt}).